Interest Level: Grades 2 - 3

 Find out the skills your child should have by the end of the school year while preparing for 1st grade.

 Reading can be improved by making connections with material, building fluency, and understanding meaning.
-The right approach can lead to improvement.
+Check out the different ways you can help your child build their reading skills.

 Leaves, sweaters, and pumpkins — there's so much to love about fall!
 Have your child write a silly autumn-themed story with this free printable.
 Leaves, sweaters, and pumpkins — there's so much to love about fall!...